CEO Scam: You’re a target. Don’t become a victim.

 Awareness is important

-The primary objective of a fraud risk awareness campaign is to develop the organization’s ability to recognize potentially problematic situations.
+The first objective of a fraud awareness campaign is to develop the organization’s ability to recognize potentially problematic situations.
 Thus, awareness campaigns should provide examples of fraudulent scenarios and emphasize what to look for to recognize them.
 Strategies include urgent requests (especially coming from senior management), requests made by executives using their personal email accounts and email addresses or domain names that are slightly different from those of the company (e.g., a letter added to the executive’s name, “abe.com” rather than “abc.com” used as a domain name).

 The second objective of an awareness campaign is to encourage employees to develop the right reflexes in the event of suspicious circumstances.
 The most important reflex is never agreeing to make a transfer, to disclose information or to change banking information without double-checking by methods other than email.
 A simple phone call usually suffices as long as the numbers provided in the suspicious emails are not used and that a reliable source is used to confirm the person’s information.
 This simple reflex could enable your company to avoid fraud.